-I am a first year Ph.D. student in the Department of Mathematics at the University of California, Berkeley.
+I am a second year Ph.D. student in the Department of Mathematics at the University of California, Berkeley.
 My research interests lie in optimization, with focus on stochastic optimization and nonlinear optimization.
 I am interested in designing algorithms with rigorous theoretical guarantees and conducting algorithm analysis.
 I am also interested in applying state-of-the-art optimization algorithms to solve problems in operations research, high-dimensional statistics, machine learning and finance.

 Research Interests